makingthematrix/scalaonandroid/README.md

 ### How to cook an Android app in Scala 2.13

 This is a repo for examples, small tutorials, and some chaotic notes on how to write Android apps with GraalVM, Gluon Mobile, JavaFX, and Scala 2.13.
-As you can imagine, even puttnig this whole tech stack together is not an easy task.
+As you can imagine, even putting this whole tech stack together requires some effort.
 But I managed to do this pretty quickly for something that looks so complex, so I decided, why the hell not, I want to share with you how to do it.
 My idea is to test all the usual functionalities an Android app should have:
  * UI widgets
  * Push notifications (Google Play Services?
 MicroG?
 Something else?)
  * Web sockets